By Staff Writer

 Substance abuse counselors enjoy a rewarding career helping people with addiction and behavioral problems.
 As the demand for counselors rises, substance abuse counselors also enjoy strong job security.

-According to the Bureau of Labor Statistics (BLS), the demand for substance abuse counselors is growing much faster than average.
-The BLS projects an average of 560 substance abuse counselor positions to open up each year in Massachusetts.
+According to the Bureau of Labor Statistics (BLS), the demand for substance abuse counselors is growing much faster than average, with a projected job growth of 22% from 2018-2028.
+For the 16,120 substance abuse counselors in Massachusetts, BLS estimates the average salary for this specialty of counselors to be $47,530 in 2019.

 For those who want to know how to become a substance abuse counselor in Massachusetts, the process begins with meeting the minimum education and licensing requirements.
 A bachelor's degree, and sometimes a master's degree is generally required and experience is highly recommended.
 Graduates must also complete a state-sanctioned exam to become licensed.